ddennis/Typescript-browserify-npm/README.md

 				console.log(vm.name + " sings: Under the boardwalk, down by the sea");
 		  }
 	}
 	exports.allSingers = function () {
 		  return ["Bruce (Die Hard) willis", "Aretha Fraklin"] }

+## Typings

+To get up and running with this project, i have included the typings files needed.
+In my experince the typings files is not always complete, so sometimes you may want to added properties, therefore the typings files is included in the repo.

+In this project all the d.ts files is passed to the typescript compiler in our build task

+If you want to install a new npm module you need to install the typings module -g

+    // if you don't have the typings moduled installed npm install typings -g

+To install a definition type:

+	typings install angular --ambient --save